 What is health insurance?

-Health insurance in the UK often refers to Private Medical Insurance, which offers paid-for healthcare treatment, as opposed to the NHS, which is free at the point of use.
+Health insurance in the UK often refers to private medical insurance, which offers paid-for healthcare treatment, as opposed to the NHS, which is free at the point of use.
 You can usually get private health insurance on an individual basis, or as a family with your partner and children.
-Some of the reasons for choosing private health insurance could be:
+While we are all grateful for our wonderful NHS, there are reasons to consider private health insurance.

 - Privacy – you can often get a private room on a ward.

 - Additional treatments – while most treatments and drugs are available on the NHS, if you have a particular need you may have to pay for private healthcare.
 The National Institute for Health and Care Excellence (NICE) determines whether a drug is cost-effective enough to be used by the NHS; sometimes certain cancer drugs are unavailable outside of private healthcare.

 What does private health insurance cover?

 So, what services might you be entitled to if you take out private health insurance?
 Every private health provider will offer different benefits, but here are some possibilities:

 - Access to a private room in a wide range of private hospitals

 - Specialist treatments unavailable on the NHS